 Be part of a support group

-Support groups are important in any form of recovery.
+Support groups like the shop to provide cancer support group are important in any form of recovery.
 Being part of one makes you more comfortable, which makes it easier to open up about feelings and challenges you are facing.

 The support groups can either be formal –focusing on cancer and the feelings – or informal and social.
 Some groups comprise caregivers, people with specific stages of the disease and different types of cancer.